fkr4eng/stafo/data/goal.md

 ## Mathematical (Modelling) Questions

 Is there just *one* empty set?
 In other words: Are all empty sets identical or just equivalent?
+Are {3, 2} = {2, 3} the same set?
+Because: "a tuple can be viewed as an ordered multiset"